 Narrow Money (nominal, local currency), Broad Money (nominal, local currency), Short-term Interest Rate (nominal, percent per year), Long-term Interest Rates (nominal, percent per year), Consumer Prices (index, 1990=100)

 Total Loans to Non-financial Private Sector (nominal, local currency), Mortgage Loans to Non-financial Private Sector (nominal, local currency), Total Loans to Households (nominal, local currency), Total Loans to Business (nominal, local currency)

 Rates of Return

 Equity Total Return, Capital Gain and Dividend Yield; Housing Total Return, Capital Gain and

 Rental Yield; Government Bond Total Return, Government Bill Rate; Total Rates of Return on Risky and Safe Assets, and on Overall Wealth.
 All data are nominal, local currency.

 Peg (0-1 dummy), Strict Peg (0-1 dummy), Peg Type (Base, Peg, Float), Peg Base

 Capital Ratio, Loan-to-Deposit Ratio, Noncore Funding Ratio

-There are two citations to consider, depending on the data used.
+There are three citations to consider, depending on the data used.
 Please read this section to the end.

 Òscar Jordà, Moritz Schularick, and Alan M. Taylor.
 2017.
 “Macrofinancial History and the New Business Cycle Facts.” in NBER Macroeconomics Annual 2016, volume 31, edited by Martin Eichenbaum and Jonathan A. Parker.
 Chicago: University of Chicago Press.